 Interpreters are professional communicators who orally transmit usually spoken messages from one language to another.

-There are four principal methods of interpretation, and interpreters are usually expected to interpret from their foreign language(s) into their mother tongue and vice versa, with a few exceptions.
+There are three principal methods of interpretation, and interpreters are usually expected to interpret from their foreign language(s) into their mother tongue and vice versa, with a few exceptions.

 - In Simultaneous interpretation, the interpreter speaks at the same time as the speaker after a short lag, usually through electronic equipment.

 - Consecutive interpretation is used for small discussion groups and in negotiations.
 The interpreter interprets after the speaker has finished talking.